-If the distance from the inverter to the battery is >5 feet (1.5 m), the DC wire will need to be increased.
-Longer cable distances affect the performance of the inverter.
-See the lower part of Table 2-2 to determine the minimum DC wire size needed for various distances greater than 5 feet-based on your inverter model.
+If the distance from the inverter to the battery is >5 feet (1.5 m), the DC wire needs to be increased.
+Longer cable distances affect inverter performance.
+See the bottom of Table 2-2 to determine the minimum DC wire size needed for various distances greater than 5 feet-based on your inverter model.